krishna2k5/hello-world/README.md

 # hello-world
-Testing for the Git as a repository is a playful work.
+I would like to explore something about the Git and wanted to know what is what.
+My exploration begins in this way.
+Happy life.